 Hi, my name is Sydney, welcome to my cozy little corner of the internet.
 I am many things: woman, diabetic outdoor enthusiast, happy wife, writer, improv student, recovering marketer, occasional yogi, and aspiring photographer.
 And, a I’m a survivor.

 This blog dates back to 2008, and I’ve been writing online since 2003 (earlier if you count A/S/L in an AOL chatroom as “writing” – but I digress).
-While some of the older posts (tagged Early Days) are borderline embarrassing to read now, they remain a part of my body of work.
+While some of the older posts (tagged Early Days) are borderline embarrassing to read now (#quarterlifecrisis), they remain a part of my body of work.

 So, what are we doing here?
 And what is all this Unfiltered stuff?

 Sydney: Unfiltered is a bullshit-free zone, and it is more than the highlight reel.
 It’s about living your best life and YOUR version of the dream.
 Unfiltered is all about being aware of the fact that the dream can (and probably will) change, and if/when it does, THAT IS

 OKAY AWESOME.
 I’m a firm believer that we’re all in this together, you’re not alone, and repeat after me: EVERYTHING IS GOING TO BE OKAY.
 Unfiltered is about finding your voice, getting comfortable in your skin, and then using that newfound sense of self to shout from the rooftops about what matters to you.